Muntilan: Current

 The streetscape of Muntilan along Jl.
 Pemuda (Pemuda Street) provides one of the more classic street views in Central Java.
 The line of shop-fronts, and the enclave of Chinese-based businesses in the central area, provide clues as to the nature of commercial development in the town over the last century.

-The area is at an ever-present risk of needing to respond to natural disasters caused by the eruptions of Mount Merapi.
+The area is at an ever-present risk of natural disasters caused by the eruptions of Mount Merapi.
 In 1994, for example, a pyroclastic flow from Mount Merapi killed over 20 people in the Muntilan area.